kedoska/engine-slot/README.md

  3. load the storage (state relative to your context) `const storage: IStorage = {}`
  4. generate the grid (random occurs here) `let spin: IGrid = grid(config, cache)`
  5. create the line mask: `let lines = mask(config, spin)`
- 6. process the grid across lines `const result: IResult = process(config, spin, lines, storage)`
+ 6. process the grid across lines `const result: IResult = process(1, config, spin, lines, storage)`
  7. repeat `4` -> `5` -> `6` until is necessary...

 In the above example the storage is an `empty object` that has no previous state to pass to the `process function`